A visual texture photo of SLMD Skincare Hyaluronic Acid Serum

 Hyaluronic acid is widely available in topical skincare, typically in moisturizers and serums.
 When choosing skincare, look for formulas that feature smaller molecules that deeply penetrate the skin.

-Try: SLMD Hyaluronic Acid Moisturizer, Bright Future Vitamin C Serum, Hyaluronic Acid Serum
+Try: SLMD Hyaluronic Acid Moisturizer, Vitamin C Serum, Hyaluronic Acid Serum

 Hyaluronic acid is also a key component of many aesthetic facial fillers.
 Dermatologists and plastic surgeons inject these dermal fillers to treat fine lines and wrinkles and to plump features like lips.